 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-The -ms-hyphenate-limit-chars CSS property is a Microsoft extension that specifies one to three values that indicates the minimum number of characters in a hyphenated word.
+-ms-hyphenate-limit-chars CSS property is a Microsoft extension that specifies one to three values indicating the minimum number of characters in a hyphenated word.
 If the word does not meet the required minimum number of characters in the word, before the hyphen, or after the hyphen, then the word is not hyphenated.

 |Applies to||all elements|